egoryupatov/Blogger-App/README.md

 3) Connect to your new database using your favorite database tool (e.g. DBeaver)
 4) Create at least one record in the following tables:
    1) Category - available blog post categories
-   2) User - existing users and blog post authors
+   2) UserContainer - existing users and blog post authors
    3) Blog_post - existing blog posts (don't forget to select relations with a user and category)
-   4) Comment - existing comments (don't forget to select relations with a user and blog post / you can also add relations between existing comments to create nested ones)
+   4) CommentContainer - existing comments (don't forget to select relations with a user and blog post / you can also add relations between existing comments to create nested ones)
    5) Subscribers - existing subscribers (create at least 2 users and add one of them as a relation to the other)

 The second step is to start the server: